Shroomi/Chatbot/baseline/readme.md

 - I just chose one month 'RC_2015-05.bz2' data for baseline, the size of this dataset is 33,46 GB after decompression.
 But you don't need to decompress it.

-- The code of parse and clean the reddit data is in the directory 'baseline/Data/Corpus/RedditData/'.
+- The code of parsing and cleaning the reddit data is in the directory 'baseline/Data/Corpus/RedditData/'.

 - The size of cleaned reddit data is 166,2 MB after processing 'RC_2015-05.bz2'.
 I have uploaded the first 200 lines of cleaned data here.
 It is in the directory 'baseline/Data/Corpus/RedditData/standard/reddit_cleaned_200.txt'.
 You can check it.